Skip to main content

 Following Up on Actions

 Review open actions regularly.
 Check in with owners before due dates.
-Update the problem report with progress notes.
+Update the rock report with progress notes.

 After actions are complete, monitor for recurrence.
-If the problem returns, the root cause may not have been fully addressed.
+If the rock returns, the root cause may not have been fully addressed.

-When problems are solved, share what you learned with the team.
-Similar problems may exist elsewhere.
+When rocks are solved, share what you learned with the team.
+Similar rocks may exist elsewhere.

-Only close a problem when you’re confident it’s resolved.
+Only close a rock when you’re confident it’s resolved.
 Consider a verification period before closing.

 Troubleshooting